 Step 4: Select Your 4-H Club(s) and 4-H Project(s)

-When you get to the "Participation" tab you will be prompted to select the 4-H Club or Clubs that you are participating in.
+You will be prompted to select the 4-H Club or Clubs that you are participating in.
 You will then select at least one 4-H Project to list for each 4-H Club you have listed.
 Members may select 4-H project(s) to explore through club and county activities.
-You may use the 4-H Family Guide to view an online document, stop in the Logan County Extension Office (1100 S. Detroit St. Bellefontaine) to pick up a paper copy or check out 4-H Project Central to learn about each one.
+You may use the 4-H Family Guide to view an online document, stop in the Madison County Extension Office to pick up a paper copy or check out 4-H Project Central to learn about each one.

 - Be sure to remove any projects that you will not be repeating.
 The system automically keeps the previous year's projects in the system.
 Be sure to remove those unless you are planning to take them again (Ex.
 If you are taking the same livestock project, you can leave it there.
 However, if you took a nutrition project the previous year, you will likely want to remove it and pick a new one for this year).